Unsafe Drugs and Pharmaceutical Liability

 If you or someone you love suspects they were affected by a defective pharmaceutical, or have been injured due to a dangerous medical product, do not hesitate to start the process of receiving your financial compensation.
 This compensation for defective pharmaceuticals can include money for medical bills, lost time at work, pain and suffering, and emotional trauma that may have been a result of the incident.

-Houston personal injury attorneys Neal Davis and Jed Silverman have tried many cases involving pharmaceuticals and are ready to aggressively pursue your case.
-We've been fighting for underdogs in the legal system for a combined 35+ years, and we have a proven track record of getting results.
+Houston personal injury attorney Neal Davis has tried many cases involving pharmaceuticals and is ready to aggressively pursue your case.
+He's been fighting for underdogs in the legal system for 20 years, and has a proven track record of getting results.
 If we don't win, you don't pay.
 That's our No Fee Guarantee.
 Contact us today for a free consultation of your defective pharmaceutical case and let us guide you through the legal process.